Extended Warranty Coverage for My Range Rover

 And with the Range Rover ranking as the 15th most reliable luxury full-size SUV out of 19 and having an average annual repair cost of just under $1,260, you could be left paying thousands throughout your ownership — unless you get a Land Rover extended warranty.
-But, while Land Rover themselves offers drivers extended coverage for drivers to cover their Range Rovers for a $100 deductible, you won’t be getting coverage from them.
+But, while Land Rover offers extended coverage for drivers to cover their Range Rovers for a $100 deductible, you won’t be getting coverage from them.
 Instead, your Land Rover extended warranty will be administered via a top-rated auto insurance agency.

 You can also look at various third-party extended warranty providers to find coverage for your Range Rover once your factory warranty ends.
 These types of extended warranties (though more technically vehicle service contracts than a warranty) can provide you with the same type of coverage as a Land Rover extended warranty.
 You’ll also get many of the same benefits and perks as your factory warranty, such as roadside assistance, towing, and more.
-However, just as you should be researching before purchasing a Range Rover, it’s also vital to do the same with any auto protection plan.
+However, just as you should be researching before purchasing a Range Rover, it’s vital to do the same with any auto protection plan.
 For example, while some extended warranty and vehicle service contract providers can provide coverage for standard vehicles such as those from Ford, Honda, Toyota and others, they might not cover high-end luxury vehicles like the Range Rover — but not Endurance.

 Additionally, the Highline protection plan and any other Endurance plan automatically come with 24/7 roadside assistance, trip interruption coverage, rental car reimbursements, and a 30-day money-back guarantee.
-You’ll also have to chance to take your vehicle to any certified repair facility or ASE Certified mechanic for repairs.
+You’ll also have the chance to take your vehicle to any certified repair facility or ASE Certified mechanic for repairs.
 You will even have the chance to enjoy a full year of Elite Benefits after paying a small $20 activation fee, including up to two tire replacements or repairs, key fob replacements, collision discounts and more.

 Protect Your Range Rover with Endurance